-This articles describes capabilities in Microsoft Dynamics 365 for Finance and Operations that can help make general journal processing easier, and that can also help guarantee that correct data is captured and internal control isn't compromised.
+This topic describes capabilities in Microsoft Dynamics 365 for Finance and Operations that can help make general journal processing easier, and that can also help ensure that correct data is captured and internal control isn't compromised.

 One of the most important areas to set up is journal names.
 It's a good idea to define specific journal names for each purpose, such as intercompany, accrual adjustment, and error correction.
 You can tailor each journal name to help make data entry for each purpose easy and secure.